libhal/can-opener/README.md

 ## 🏗️ Building the Application

-libhal appications use the [Conan package manager](https://conan.io/center).
+libhal applications use the [Conan package manager](https://conan.io/center).
 To use libhal you will need to install conan.
 Conan and libhal will handle installing the appropriate compiler and build systems for you.
 No need to install them yourself.

 Follow the "🚀 libhal Getting Started" guide and stop when you reach "🛠️ Building Demos".
 Come back to this page to continue the build steps.
 The